dlstreamer/pipeline-server/docs/customizing_pipeline_requests.md

 ## Destination
 Pipelines can be configured to output `frames`, `metadata` or both.
 The destination object within the request contains sections to configure each.

+> Note: Destinations are optional and you may supply up to one frame and/or metadata specification per request.

 - Metadata (inference results)
 - Frame